zantodev/simple-calc/README.md

 ## Lessons Learned
-Since this was my first API app I had to learn a lot about connecting to JSON files.
-As it became much more clear I started to feel confident using API's to retrieve information.
+Since this was my first calculator app I had to learn a lot about formulas and placement.
+I would like to make it dynamic and also make the math with javasript.